BWManiac/Agipo/app/api/tools/chat/README.md

 ## Output

 Streaming text response in Vercel AI SDK format.
+The response streams token-by-token as the AI generates its response, allowing for real-time display in the UI.

+**Response Format:**
+- Content-Type: `text/plain; charset=utf-8`
+- Streaming: Server-Sent Events (SSE) format
+- Each chunk contains partial text that should be appended to display

 ---